kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 KRISTI & KRUTARTH:

-• We found that the Amazon libraries for face recognition will not be beneficial for our project.
+• We worked on Amazon libraries for face recognition.
+We conclude that they are not be beneficial for our project.

-• We finished implementing face_recognition_module.py and face_recognition_Using_Choregraphe.py
+• We finished the basic code of face_recognition_module.py and face_recognition_Using_Choregraphe.py

 PLAN FOR NEXT WEEK: